liuzhuan/liuzhuan.github.io/_posts/2017-12-08-hello-jekyll.md

 sudo apt install jekyll
 ```

+## bundler

-> [bundler][bundler] provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.
+[bundler][bundler] provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.

 ## 主题 theme